kanaria69/Mainecoco/README.md

-## The shovel was a ground-breaking invention.
+## What do you call a monkey in a mine field?
+A babooooom!